 COMM 461.
 Organizational Communication.
 An application of communication theory and research in work contexts.
 Both corporations and non-profits will be examined through case studies, site visits, interviews, applied research, and team work projects.

 COMM 473.
 Acting II.
 An application of developing acting skills to a series of exercises, monologues and scenes.
 Prerequisites: COMM 271, 273, or permission of instructor.
 May be repeated as Acting II: Shakespeare.

 COMM 476.
 Theater and Culture.
 The course will examine the role of the theater as a vehicle of social change throughout history and in contemporary culture.
 Through selected play readings and laboratory experiences, the student will be challenged to explore the responsibility of the Christian theater artist to his/her local and global community.
-Prerequisites: or permission of instructor.
-Not offered 2014-15.
+Prerequisite: or permission of instructor

 COMM 495.
 Independent Study.
 An investigation of current issues and developments in a specialized area of communication.
 Prerequisites: two appropriate Communication courses and permission of a professor.
 (1-4)

 COMM 496.
 Internship.
 An application of course work that engages the student in a responsible role as a worker in an organization or other practical experiences.
-Prerequisite: 16 hours in Communication; junior or senior standing with Communication major or minor.
+Prerequisites: 16 hours in Communication; junior or senior standing with Communication major or minor.
 Graded pass/fail.
-(2-4; may be repeated for a maximum of eight credits, but only four hours count toward the major)
+(2-4; may be repeated for a maximum of eight credits, but only four hours count toward the major.)